vortext/esther/README.md

 ### Model
 Right now the model of personal choice is `mistral-7b-openorca.Q5_K_M.gguf` which can be downloaded from [HuggingFace](https://huggingface.co/).
-This model runs fine on my Nvidia RTX 2080 Super with most of the layers offloaded with CuBLAS.
+This model runs fine on my Nvidia RTX 2080 Super (8GB of vRAM) with most of the layers offloaded with CuBLAS.

 - [Mistral 7B OpenOrca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca)
 - [GUFF quantized models](https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF)